Useful resources to utilize within our neighborhood community.

 compost/ recycling

-South City Park's Climate Action Committee has made a commitment to quadruple the current composting rates of our neighborhood in 2019!
-If you have access to the City's composting program (if you live in a single family home or a small multiple dwelling unit), sign up is easy.
-There is a nominal fee of $107.00 (save $10) if you pay annually or $29.25 per quarter.
+South City Park's Climate Action Committee has made a commitment to quadruple the current composting rates of our neighborhood!
+If you have access to the City's composting program (if you live in a single family home or a small multiple dwelling unit), sign up is easy and the service is free.
 The City gives you a green cart and you can put all your composting material in (kitchen waste, used tissues, paper plates, napkins, paper towels and organic yard waste) and the City picks it up weekly.

 Sign up here.